 - 2 oz. unsweetened chocolate chopped

-- Line pan with foil or parchment paper.
+- Line a 9 x 13 pan with foil or parchment paper.
 You want the edges of the foil or paper to go up the sides of the pan, so you can grab them to remove the fudge from the pan.
 Spray paper or foil with cooking spray

 - In a heavy saucepan, combine sugars, milk and butter.
 Bring to low boil, just beginning to bubble and start timer for 5 minutes.
 Stir constantly for the 5 minutes, allowing it to come to a full boil.
 Stir, stir, stir!